 Produced and Directed by David Lean

 You could almost hear author Tom Wolfe laughing in his fine book The Right Stuff.
 Wolfe reported that when the future astronauts saw The Sound Barrier in 1952, they couldn’t believe their eyes and ears.
 David Lean’s movie declared an English test pilot to be the first to exceed the speed of sound, in a British jet the pilots knew was incapable of going that fast.
-Chuck Yeager and others scratched their heads … he held the honor of breaking the sound barrier five years before, in 1947.
-Although English aviation engineers did indeed make big early strides in the development of jet technology, they were running a losing race against the U.S. and the Soviet Union.
+Chuck Yeager held the honor of breaking the sound barrier five years before, in 1947 — but that fact remained Top Secret for several years.
+Although English aviation engineers did indeed make big early strides in the development of jet technology, they ran a losing race against the U.S. and the Soviet Union.

 The Sound Barrier often gets discussed last in the filmography of David Lean, as it doesn’t fit well with his costume pictures or the four grand epics that occupied the last 25 years of his career.
 As the story is told through Ann Todd’s aviation wife character, it really fits in with his intimate dramas, three of which starred Ms. Todd.

-Cut by nine minutes and released as Breaking the Sound Barrier in America, the 1952 movie can only be seen as an alternate history story, in which British aviation leads the world.
-The fantasy denial should have been unnecessary, as the English were true jet pioneers.
+Cut by nine minutes and released as Breaking the Sound Barrier in America, the 1952 movie can only be seen as an alternate history story in which British aviation leads the world.
+The mistake is unfortunate as the English were true jet pioneers.
 They were the first to come up with the concept of jet turbines and had some of the first jet aircraft flying.
 The English company BOAC inaugurated the first commercial jet service in 1952, the year of The Sound Barrier.
-But the movie rewrites aviation history, and is wildly inauthentic about its flying details.
+But thanks to U.S. secrecy the flying details are wildly inauthentic.

 The exciting The Sound Barrier has a weird take on the role of family in society.
-The technocrat millionaire John Ridgefield can be an overbearing bully, but the show endorses him as a moral visionary who sees beyond the limits of bourgeois values.
+The technocrat millionaire John Ridgefield is an overbearing bully yet the show endorses him as a moral visionary who sees beyond the limits of bourgeois values.
 The tycoon pushes his experts and pilots to extremes.
 Son Christopher would rather kill himself than say ‘no’ to John.
 Aviation is everything, and only the worthy can become knights of the air.

 A woman’s place is to shut up and birth new pilots.

-Susan’s dilemma is finding a way to live in a techno-dynasty that to her seems a death cult.
+Susan’s dilemma is finding a way to live in a techno-dynasty that she sees as a death cult.
 Feminists will not be happy that Susan eventually surrenders to the male prerogative.
 She forgives her father and accepts that his commitment to aviation progress is more important than individual human lives.
 In the final scene she seems ready to dedicate her baby boy to the same imperative.

 It all makes sense if…